mr-hookie-repo/bakset-nodejs/README.md

 Modular structure with clear separation of concerns Dependency injection for loose coupling
-Strategy pattern for flexible offer and delivery rule implementations Unit and integration tests using Jest
+Strategy pattern for a flexible offer and delivery rule implementations Unit and integration tests using Jest
 ESLint for code quality checks
 Docker and Docker Compose for containerization
 A basic CI/CD pipeline using GitHub Actions

 The solution is scalable and can be easily extended to add new products, offers, or delivery rules.
-The README file provides clear instructions for setup, usage, and contribution.
+The README file provides clear instructions for setup, and usage.